Ibrahim Biro: Abduction and exile

 Biro was kidnapped by the Asayish forces of the Democratic Union Party of the Syrian branch of the PKK on August 13, 2016, in the market of the city of Qamishli.
 He was held in an unknown location until the next day, across the Syrian border with the Kurdistan Region of Iraq.
-After receiving several threats by the leaders and members of the Democratic Union Party, to decide the other exile outside Syria.
+After receiving several threats from the leaders and members of the Democratic Union Party, to decide the other exiles outside Syria.